 Best exclusive shows

-Discovery Plus already has a bunch of exclusive shows that are only available (at least for now) on the service.
+Discovery Plus already has many exclusive shows that are only available (at least for now) on the service.
 Here are just a few of them:

 - American Detective — Joe Kenda, who you might know from Homicide Hunter, hosts this new series.
 It takes a look at some true-crime events with lots of twists.